scronge/moon-phase-game-2024-Doodle/README.md

 A crude Javascript/HTML/CSS implementation based on Google's moon phase game, just for fun and educational purposes.

 I was curious how much effort goes into a project like it so I made a minimal prototype in a few hours.
-Used ChatGPT so there's minor errors in the SVGs.
+Used ChatGPT so there's artifacts like wrong SVG order.

 Try it at https://scronge.github.io/moon-phase-game-Oct-2024-Google-Doodle/